 A not inconsiderable amount of credit for these two Shakespeare adaptations goes to Arrigo Boito, widely considered to be perhaps the best Opera librettist of all time, who found a way to adapt Shakespeare’s text without losing the dramatic content or the beauty of the language (no easy task, given how notoriously difficult it is to translate Shakespeare’s poetry into romance languages like Italian).
 Boito had once been a composer as well as a librettist, writing both music and words for yet another adaptation of Goethe’s Faust, called Mefistofele.
 However, while the libretto was rather brilliant and certainly far closer to Goethe’s intentions that the Gounod version, the score was ultimately unsatisfying, so Boito was probably wise in deciding to transition into writing librettos for other, better composers.

-Verdi’s most obvious successor in the Italian Opera field, Giacomo Puccini, also started dabbling in this Italian variation on Wagner’s Music Drama model in the latter half of his career.
+Puccini would also start dabbling in this Italian variation on Wagner’s Music Drama model in the latter half of his career.
 He would write the awkward Western romance La Fanciulla del West in this period, a work whose interesting libretto and uneven but occasionally lovely score have never been able to overcome its main problem: it invariably plays as unintentionally hilarious on an actual stage.

-Based on a Western about Gold Rush prospectors by the same playwright who wrote the source material for Madame Butterfly, it offers the spectacle of Opera singers in cowboy hats and full Western getup singing Italian lyrics set to very Italian-sounding music with virtually no Western sounds at all: and on the rare occasions that the score does try to sound setting-appropriate, it only manages to embarrass itself, as when it tries to echo “The Camptown Races” with a ‘Doo-Da-Dey” refrain.
-The Opera even features some stereotypical depictions of Native American customs that were embarrassingly cliched even when it was new and are downright uncomfortable now, to the point where they have become its single biggest handicap in performance today.
+Based on a Western-themed play about Gold Rush prospectors by the same playwright who wrote the source material for Madame Butterfly, it offers the spectacle of Opera singers in cowboy hats and full Western getup singing Italian lyrics set to very Italian-sounding music with virtually no Western sounds at all: and on the rare occasions that the score does try to sound setting-appropriate, it only manages to embarrass itself, as when it tries to echo “The Camptown Races” with a ‘Doo-Da-Dey” refrain.
+The Opera even features some stereotypical depictions of Native American customs that were embarrassingly cliched even when it was new and are downright uncomfortable now.

 One could argue that Madame Butterfly might make a similar impression on a Japanese audience, but regardless of whether that statement is true or not, Butterfly was at least not originally intended to be marketed to a Japanese demographic.
 La Fanciulla, on the other hand, premiered at the Met before it was ever performed in Italy: Puccini clearly thought he was giving American audiences exactly what they wanted.
 Much has been made of “Music of the Night” from Andrew Lloyd Webber’s Phantom of the Opera supposedly cribbing a melodic fragment from Fanciulla’s most popular aria, but even if this is true, I think we can all agree that that Phantom was a better use of that melodic material than this perennially embarrassing work.

 This is also the era when Puccini completed his most ambitious project: a trilogy of shows meant to be performed in a single evening, based on the structure and themes of Dante’s The Divine Comedy.
-Unfortunately for Puccini’s vision, however, while Il Tabarro (representing the Inferno) was a striking and impressive slice of gritty realism and Suor Angelica (representing the Purgatorio) featured some notably beautiful and heartbreaking music, neither of them really measure up to the third piece, Gianni Schicci, which is Puccini’s only comedy and very arguably the funniest Opera ever written, so that work is more often performed alone or paired with a one-act by a different composer.
+Il Tabarro (representing the Inferno) was a striking and impressive slice of gritty realism, but I’m not sure anyone actually wanted to see Puccini write an abrasive avant-garde piece like this.
+Suor Angelica (representing the Purgatorio) featured some notably beautiful and heartbreaking music, but its finale, which is either a heavenly miracle or a hallucination brought on by a mental breakdown, fails to satisfy as a dramatic climax.
+Unfortunately for Puccini’s vision, neither of those two remotely measure up to the third piece, Gianni Schicci (representing the Paradiso), which is Puccini’s only comedy and arguably the funniest Opera ever written, so that work is more often performed alone or paired with a one-act by a different composer.
 It’s worth noting that, for all its sophistication in structure and scene-painting, Gianni Schicci is a throwback to Puccini’s early style of simpler and more lyrical melody.
 Indeed, its only set piece aria is the simplest and most elemental in the Puccini canon, “O Mio Babbino Caro”.

 For all the changes in his musical template, however, Puccini retained the Verismo naturalism that had made him famous until finally transitioning into a symbolic Wagnerian fantasy in his last work, Turandot (it has recently become a kind of dogmatic commandment to pronounce the final ‘T’ when uttering that title, but the fact that the Opera itself does not pronounce the final ‘T’, and indeed is written in places so that the singer essentially cannot pronounce it, kind of undercuts that position).